Seo-Young Chu: Life

-In 2000, Chu was sexually harassed and assaulted by her then-dissertation adviser Jay Fliegelman.
 In 2017 Chu published "A Refuge for Jae-in Doe," in Entropy Magazine, in which Chu wrote about being abused at Stanford and living with posttraumatic stress.
-The publication became part of the dialogue about #MeToo.
-"A Refuge for Jae-in Doe" was selected for inclusion in The Best American Nonrequired Reading 2018.
+The publication became part of the dialogue about #MeToo and #MeTooAcademia in particular.
+"A Refuge for Jae-in Doe" was selected for inclusion in The Best American Nonrequired Reading 2018, Best American Experimental Writing 2020, and Advanced Creative Nonfiction: A Writer's Guide and Anthology (Bloomsbury Writer's Guides and Anthologies).
+In 2021, Chu successfully campaigned for Stanford to remove Fliegelman's name from the Fliegelman Library of Association Copies, though what happened to the collection of expensive rare books, many of which were financed by Stanford University, and some of which Fliegelman used to molest Chu and others, remains less than clear.